Pratikshinde55/Docker-GUI_Container/README.md

  -p 5901:5901: Map port 5901 of the container to port 5901 of the host (VNC access).

  -p 6901:6901: Map port 6901 of the container to port 6901 of the host (web-based VNC access).

+ -e environmental variables

-now check container logs :
+Now check container logs and we get image build details:

     #sudo docker logs pratik1

+- Note:

-and we can try to connect container from outside (browser)
+  we can try to connect container from outside (browser) world.

-here show error while connecting to container by HTTP (http://52.90.226.27:6901/?password=pratik)

-we write password then also unable to connect -
+  here show error while connecting to container by HTTP (http://52.90.226.27:6901/?password=pratik) we write password then also unable to connect -

 ![image](https://github.com/user-attachments/assets/070c9471-cc3c-4b4a-8d72-2ecea5747da7)